clonos/clonos-build/myb/puppet.d/modules/public/rabbitmq/REFERENCE.md

 Data type: `Optional[String]`

 RPM package GPG key to import.
 Uses source method.
 Should be a URL for Debian/RedHat OS family, or a file name for RedHat OS family.
+Set to https://github.com/rabbitmq/signing-keys/releases/download/2.0/rabbitmq-release-signing-key.asc for Debian/RedHat OS Family by default.

+Default value: `undef`

+##### `repo_gpg_key`

+Data type: `Optional[String]`

-Set to https://www.rabbitmq.com/rabbitmq-release-signing-key.asc for RedHat OS Family and https://packagecloud.io/rabbitmq/rabbitmq-server/gpgkey for Debian OS Family by default.
+RPM package GPG key to import.
+Uses source method.
+Should be a URL for Debian/RedHat OS family, or a file name for RedHat OS family.
+Set to https://packagecloud.io/rabbitmq/rabbitmq-server/gpgkey for Debian/RedHat OS Family by default.
 Note, that `key_content`, if specified, would override this parameter for Debian OS family.

 Default value: `undef`